avyfain/avyfain.github.io/_drafts/2015-10-25-why-medium.md

 ---
 title: "Why Medium?"
 main_image: medium.png
+tags: medium, amazon, blogging
 description: This week, I was surprised to see a piece by an Amazon SVP on my feed.
-tags: medium, amazon, blogging
+What The New York Times Didn’t Tell You showed up months after a "scathing, blistering, brutal and harsh" story about the company appeared on the front page of the New York Times mid August.
+Other than a leaked internal memo from Jeff Bezos, in which he disowned the Amazon portrayed in the story, there was no official response.

+Cue Jay Carney, and his post.
 layout: post
 category: articles
 ---